wags69a/requests-passing-token/README.md

 The tokens are all differnt, you must figure it out to use this script.

 #Getting help
-Contact the auther if he is not too busy.
+Contact the owner if he is not too busy.

 #Credits and references
 The Cisco requests library
 The book, automate the boring stuff with python.
+The customer's developer portal.

 #Best Practice
 TBD